Isogeometric de Rham complex discretization in solid toroidal domains: Conclusions

 \section{Conclusions}

-We have presented a discretization of the de Rham complex \eqref{continuousderham} on a 3D solid toroidal domain $\Omega^{pol}$ by means of pushforward restricted spline spaces.
+We have presented a discretization of the de Rham complex \eqref{continuousderham} on a 3D solid toroidal domain $\Omega^{pol}$ by means of pushed-forward restricted spline spaces.
 Such discretization forms a spline complex preserving the cohomological structure of the continuous complex.

 Several extension of this work are possible.
-Our future research will be concentrated in developing de Rham complex discretizations using locally refinable B-spline spaces, such as LR B-spline spaces or THB-spline spaces, and establishing extraction operators to gain local adaptivity in polar domains.
+Our future research will be concentrated in developing de Rham complex discretizations using locally refinable B-spline spaces, such as LR B-spline spaces or THB-spline spaces, and establishing extraction processes of suitable reduced spaces to gain local adaptivity in polar domains.
 These aspects would then be combined to extend the discretization defined in this paper to spline spaces in which local adaptivity is allowed.

-We have decided not to include a section of numerical tests for a matter of length.
-This will be the content of a forthcoming work in which the discretization proposed here is employed in a GEMPIC method for the numerical solution of a Vlasov-Maxwell system.